What is Council Tax and does it fund essential local services?

 Set by each local council, Council Tax is an annual fee that funds local services.
-Without council tax your rubbish wouldn’t get collected, public spaces wouldn’t be maintained and potholes would be a much worst problem!
+Without it your rubbish wouldn’t get collected, public spaces wouldn’t be maintained and potholes would be a much worst problem!

-Typically, council tax is paid in 10 monthly instalments with the following two months each year, there’s nothing to pay.
+Typically, you pay it in 10 monthly instalments with the following two months each year, there’s nothing to pay.

 How is my bill calculated?

 Like any tax, the rules that govern how much Council Tax you pays depend on: